kaputnikGo/kaputnikGo.github.io/acr.md

 ```

 ### APP INSTALL
-In this particular investigation the Android game app is downloaded to a specific device used for mitmproxy use as well as on a computer via download using Raccoon and static analysis using jadx-gui.
+In this particular investigation the Android game app is downloaded to a specific Android device as well as onto a computer via Raccoon to enable static analysis using jadx-gui.

 ![Victoria Aztec game screen](/images/VictoriaAztec_game.jpg)